aws-neuron/nki-samples/contributed/batch_invariance/EXPLAINER.md

 after tile 8 (K=  512):  PSUM = 170.667969  ← same final result ✓
 ```

 Every checkpoint where both strategies have processed the same number of K-elements, the PSUM value is **bitwise identical**.
-The float32 accumulator is seeing the same numbers regardless of how the K dimension was tiled.

 ### float32 — deterministic=True (K_TILE=128)